 Remove cabinet hardware, then the rails where you want to create an open cabinet.
 A fine-tooth pull saw works well for removing the dividers, since it lies flat against the cabinet frame as it cuts.
 Sand the area to create a smooth surface.

-Cut the tracks to the proper width, then level them in both directions and screw them to the sides of the
+Cut the tracks to the proper width, then level them in both directions and screw them to the sides of the cabinet.

 Open baskets break up the solid bank of base cabinet fronts and make the kitchen feel more spacious.